samsface/godot-steam-api/addons/steam_api/readme.md

 Steam.friends.activate_game_overlay_to_store(1435470, Steam.OverlayToStoreFlag.AddToCart)
 ```

+## 📄 Documentation

+This plugin follows the structure and naming of the offical C++ SteamSDK almost verbatim.
+The only major difference is I use snake-case to better integrate with Godot.
+That is to say, you can just rely on the offical docs: https://partner.steamgames.com/doc/api.

 ## 🧪 Testing an exported build

 Steam integration doesn't work with exported builds straight away.
 You'll have to either: